Visitation (Ghirlandaio): Description

 The two women at the sides are, as described by the inscriptions on the arch, Mary, mother of James, and Mary Salome.
-In the Medieval context, the two were thought be daughters of St. Anne and thus the sisters or half-sisters of Mary.
+In the Medieval context, the two were thought to be daughters of St. Anne and thus the sisters or half-sisters of Mary.
 In the Gospel narrative, they are not present at the Visitation; but in some interpretations of the crucifixion narrative, they are said to have been present at the foot of the cross, and their inclusion in the painting may be intended as a reference to the crucifixion.
 Salome's dress is a citation of Filippo Lippi's Bartolini Tondo, which was the inspiration for numerous similarly graceful figures in works by Ghirlandaio, Botticelli and others.

 Stylistic differences in the figures testifies the work of workshop assistants, perhaps Sebastiano Mainardi.
 On the lower right of the arch is the date MCCCCLXXXXI (1491).
 The city in the misty background could be a re-elaboration of Rome, as it includes a triumphal arch and the Pantheon.